Medications That Cause Hair Loss

 - Valproate Sodium

 Hair loss and curly hair are occasional side effects of valproate sodium.
-Like many other drug induced hair loss, it is reversible with sodium valproate.
+But this effect is reversible after a certain period of time.

 Carbamazepine rarely causes hair loss.